davidkeeton/homechat/README.md

 *.pfx
 ```

-Private TLS keys and administrator secrets must remain private.
+Private TLS keys, VAPID private keys, and administrator secrets must remain private.

 ## Security notes

-HomeChat currently provides authenticated API access, server-side privacy/block enforcement, session revocation, upload limits, basic HTTP hardening, and link-preview SSRF restrictions.
+HomeChat currently provides authenticated API access, server-side privacy/block enforcement, session revocation, upload limits, basic HTTP hardening, link-preview SSRF restrictions, HTTPS, and standards-based Web Push.

 It does not currently provide:

 - end-to-end encryption
 - Internet-scale abuse protection
-- background Web Push notifications
-- native mobile push
+- native mobile push infrastructure
 - voice/video calling

+Do not expose HomeChat directly to the public Internet without additional review and hardening.

 ## Troubleshooting

-### HomeChat looks like a fresh install after upgrading
+### HomeChat looks like a fresh install

-Check whether the new deployment is using `homechat-data` instead of the previous bind-mounted data path.
+Check whether the deployment is using a different persistent volume or bind-mounted data path than before.

-Set the old path in `.env`:
+If using a bind mount, confirm `.env` contains the expected path:

 ```env
 HOMECHAT_DATA_PATH=/path/to/existing/appdata
 ```

-and restart.

 ### HTTPS certificate name error

-Confirm `HOMECHAT_HOST` matches the address being used in the browser.
-If you change the host after certificates have already been generated, remove/regenerate only the server certificate deliberately or use the manual TLS helper.
-Do not casually delete the root CA if devices already trust it.
+Confirm `HOMECHAT_HOST` matches the address used in the browser.

+If the host changes after certificates have already been generated, regenerate the server certificate deliberately.
+Avoid deleting the root CA unless you intend to reinstall trust on every client.

 ### No administrator exists

-On an empty database, configure `HOMECHAT_ADMIN_NAME` plus either `HOMECHAT_ADMIN_PASSWORD` or `HOMECHAT_ADMIN_PASSWORD_FILE`, then restart. `/api/setup` is also available until the first user is created.
+On an empty database, configure `HOMECHAT_ADMIN_NAME` plus either `HOMECHAT_ADMIN_PASSWORD` or `HOMECHAT_ADMIN_PASSWORD_FILE`, then restart.

+`/api/setup` is also available until the first user is created.